bohendo/my-clippings/highlights/a-philosophy-of-software-design.md

  - loc 2213 - Comments of the form “how we get here” are very useful for helping people to understand code.
 For example, when documenting a method, it can be very helpful to describe the conditions under which the method is most likely to be invoked (especially if the method is only invoked in unusual situations).

- - loc 2219 - abstraction.
-The only way to describe an abstraction is with comments.
-If you want code that presents good abstractions, you must document those abstractions with comments.
-The first step in documenting abstractions is

  - loc 2220 - If you want code that presents good abstractions, you must document those abstractions with comments.
-The first step in documenting abstractions

- - loc 2220 - If you want code that presents good abstractions, you must document those abstractions with comments.
 The first step in documenting abstractions is to separate interface comments from implementation comments.

  - loc 2224 - If interface comments must also describe the implementation, then the class or method is shallow.

  - loc 2496 - I have recently been experimenting with an approach where cross-module issues are documented in a central file called designNotes.
 The file is divided up into clearly labeled sections, one for each major topic.

- - loc 2512 - Then, in any piece of code that relates to one of these issues there is a short comment referring to the designNotes file:
+ - loc 2512 - Then, in any piece of code that relates to one of these issues there is a short comment referring to the designNotes file.

  - loc 2648 - If it’s hard to find a simple name for a variable or method that creates a clear image of the underlying object, that’s a hint that the underlying object may not have a clean design.

- - loc 2654 - Consistent naming reduces cognitive load in much the same way as reusing a common class: once the reader has seen the name in one context, they can reuse their knowledge and instantly make assumptions when they see the name in a different context.

- - loc 2654 - Consistent naming reduces cognitive load in much the same way as reusing a common class: once the reader has seen the name in one context, they can reuse their knowledge and instantly make assumptions when they see the name in a different context.
-Consistency has three requirements: first, always use the common name for the given purpose; second, never use the common name for anything other than the given purpose; third, make sure that the purpose is narrow enough

  - loc 2654 - Consistent naming reduces cognitive load in much the same way as reusing a common class: once the reader has seen the name in one context, they can reuse their knowledge and instantly make assumptions when they see the name in a different context.
 Consistency has three requirements: first, always use the common name for the given purpose; second, never use the common name for anything other than the given purpose; third, make sure that the purpose is narrow enough that all variables with the name have the same behavior.